 We have been working on topics in the general area of renewable energy systems, based on the vision that renewable energy solutions will be pertinent to sustainable technological growth and that energy is going to play a central role in the global economy for the years to come.
 Our work spans: i) advanced propulsion and storage technologies, i.e. fuel cells and ultracapacitors, ii) novel optimization-based energy management techniques for hybrid powertrains, and iii) use of preview information for better energy utilization in hybrid vehicles.

-Hybrid Powertrains: Since 2005 we have worked on a number of projects in the area of energy management of hybrid and plug-in hybrid vehicles.
-In a University Research Program project, awarded to us in 2007, our main focus has been on enhancing the energy management of hybrid powertrains by using systematic dynamic optimization techniques.
-The energy management of a hybrid vehicle is a complex problem due to strong nonlinearities, various constraints, and uncertainties.
-The energy management schemes in production are mostly rule-based relying on “if-then-else” logical rules and pre-calculated lookup tables.
-The optimality of such solutions is often unclear.
-On other hand, optimal solutions obtained using methods such as dynamic programming are often non-causal and too computationally demanding for real-time implementation.
-Our approach presented in refined further in employs moving horizon optimization (Model Predictive Control), and has evolved over more than three years of extremely hard work and under close monitoring of Ford scientists.
+Hybrid Powertrains: We have been the first group to showcase a real time optimization approach for energy management of hybrid powertrains reducing control calibration time and improving energy efficiency.
+The energy management of a hybrid vehicle is a complex control problem due to strong nonlinearities, various constraints, and model and disturbance uncertainties.
+Our approach presented in [J16] which employs nonlinear model predictive control, evolved over more than three years of extremely hard work and under close monitoring of Ford scientists.
 The result is an algorithm based on fundamental control theoretical concepts that achieves close-to-optimal fuel economies and has the potential for real-time implementation.
 (See tutorial presentations on modeling and control of hybrid vehicles presented at the 2008 American Control Conference [here]).

 Ultracapacitors: Ultracapacitors are high power density energy storage devices with capacitances in the order of hundreds of Farads, capable of releasing bursts of power in the order kilowatts.
 While their value is acknowledged as compared to modern batteries, few analytical and experimental studies have explored their true merits.
-Most existing studies have considered ultracapacitors for auxiliary energy storage along with batteries and fuel cells, including our paper .
-Our paper is the first, to our best knowledge, to suggest using ultracapacitors, stand-alone, for providing power boost in a mild hybrid powertrain.
+Most existing studies have considered ultracapacitors for auxiliary energy storage along with batteries and fuel cells, including our paper [J11].
+Our paper [J13] is the first, to our best knowledge, to suggest using ultracapacitors, stand-alone, for providing power boost in a mild hybrid powertrain.
 Our meticulously executed model-based simulations indicate that fuel savings up to 15% can be achieved by taking advantage of power boosts and energy recuperated during braking.
-More recently we have shown in the benefits can be larger, up to 40%, for heavy trucks such as delivery vehicles with many stops and goes.
-This work was supported by . and . which is now interested to explore these benefits experimentally.
+More recently we have shown in [J24] the benefits can be larger, up to 40%, for heavy trucks such as delivery vehicles with many stops and goes.
+We have also experimentally modeled ultracapacitors at sub-zero temperatures [J20].
+Our research on supercapacitors was supported by Ford Motor Company and ARC.